Mississippi Sports Betting 2021

 Mississippi Sportsbook Locations

-Right now, the only way for someone to wager in Mississippi is to go visit one of the state’s physical sportsbooks.
+As we mentioned, the only way for someone to wager in Mississippi is to go visit one of the MS physical sportsbooks.
 Bets can be placed on sports in-person at these locations or through the use of a mobile app while located anywhere on the property.
+At this time there are no online sportsbooks in the state and won't be in 2022.

 Is Sports Betting Legal In Mississippi?

 Yes, but according to the state’s current laws, any type of legal gaming must occur at the licensed locations.
-Although some in Mississippi’s legislature attempted to legalize mobile sports wagering outside of casinos in 2019, the bill died without receiving a hearing.
+That won't change in 2022 because the latest legislation, H.B.
+184, died (along with four other similar bills) in committee.
+Mississippi’s legislature attempted to legalize mobile sports wagering outside of casinos in 2019, but the bill also died without receiving a hearing.

 Mississippi Sportsbooks and Their Partners